RiskWatch

 Strengths

-- Asset register hosted as control evidence so the same asset counts once and surfaces in every framework the auditor reviews
+- Cross-mapping engine auto-detects shared controls so one asset counts once and surfaces in every framework the auditor reviews

 - Single-tenant deployment with customer-owned data residency for asset-data confidentiality (US, EU, UK, CA, AU regions)